 Terms and Conditions in Purchase Orders and Agreements

 Callaway Golf Company has various agreements or purchasing terms and conditions in place with most direct suppliers, requiring them to comply with applicable laws and regulations, including laws regarding forced labor and child labor.

 Callaway Golf Company has a Corporate Purchasing Policy in place that applies to all US employees responsible for commitment of funds to external suppliers.
 The Policy also serves as a guide for all non-US employees.
 Applicable employees are responsible for understanding and complying with this Policy.
 Among other things, the Policy is designed to promote compliance with all applicable federal, state and local laws and regulations.

-Over the course of the next 12 to 18 months (through 2013), Callaway Golf Company is introducing a program to require direct suppliers to certify that materials incorporated into the Company's products comply with the laws of the countries where the suppliers are doing business.
+Callaway Golf Company has instituted a program which requires direct suppliers to certify that materials incorporated into the Company's products comply with the laws of the countries where the suppliers are doing business.

 Callaway Golf Company strives to ensure products comply with applicable laws and regulations through education, testing, certifications and audits.

 Callaway Golf Company has policies and procedures to reasonably assure that the use of the tantalum, tin, tungsten and gold in the products manufactured do not directly or indirectly finance armed groups in Covered Countries as defined by the Conflict Minerals Rule issued by the U.S. Securities and Exchange Commission (SEC) under the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010.
 Click to view Callaway’s Conflict Mineral Policy.

 Callaway Golf Company educates employees responsible for supplier programs on how to identify and report compliance issues.
 Callaway Golf Company also strives to educate suppliers on relevant regulatory requirements, programs and Company policies.